Bella-aa/boutique-cheveux-v11/README.md

 The website was tested on:

 * Browsers: Firefox, Chrome,  and Microsoft Edge.
-* Devices: Personal Samsung laptop, hp laaptop, Samsung A7 device, Samsung S20, Iphone 13
+* Devices: Personal Samsung laptop, hp laaptop, Samsung A7 device, Iphone 12

 ### Fixed Bugs